the-mainspring-ai/infinitime-documentation/docs/documentation/Hardware/hardware_overview.md

 Only a supervisor can perform this action.
 If an employee attempts to clock in to work outside of their defined schedule with lockout configured they will be unable to clock in.
 This feature allows a supervisor to override the last punch where a schedule lockout occurred.
-The employeeâs hand is not required.
-The employeeâs punch will automatically be entered into the Timecard Activity Table when the reader is next polled.
+The employee's hand is not required.
+The employee's punch will automatically be entered into the Timecard Activity Table when the reader is next polled.

 One Button Enrollment: Only
 a supervisor can perform this action.
 Provides single button enrollment, avoiding the need to use Technical Mode to access the Enrollment menu.
-Supervisors must place their hand, enter the new employeeâs id and then have the employee place their hand in order to create an electronic hand template.
+Supervisors must place their hand, enter the new employee's id and then have the employee place their hand in order to create an electronic hand template.